 As part of the White House announcement, your U.S. Department of Education-owned loans now have an interest rate of 0% effective March 13, 2020.

-Provisions in the recently enacted CARES Act (HR 748) direct the Secretary of the U.S. Department of Education to suspend all payments for certain federal student loans through September 30, 2020 without negative credit reporting or accrual of interest.
+Provisions in the CARES Act (HR 748) direct the Secretary of the U.S. Department of Education to suspend all payments for certain federal student loans through September 30, 2020 without negative credit reporting or accrual of interest.
 THIS DOES NOT INCLUDE PRIVATE STUDENT LOANS.

 Borrowers are not required to take any action.
 Any payments received during this time will be applied to any outstanding interest balance and principal balance of any loans.

 Short Term and Emergency Loans

 Consider your options before taking out a high-cost, short-term loan.
 Talk with your creditors to negotiate more time to pay bills or borrow from friends or family, before exploring loans offered by local banks, credit unions or licensed small loan companies that you may be unable to repay.

 If you do take out a short-term loan, make sure the lender is licensed with the Pennsylvania Department of Banking and Securities and borrow only what you can afford to pay back.
 Call 1.800.PA.BANKS or 1.800.600.0007.